TomVer99/FHICT-typst-template/documentation/manual.typ

     Whether to disable chapter numbering.
   ]

+  #argument("disable-version-on-cover", types: "bool", default: false)[
+    Whether to display the latests version number on the cover page or not.
+  ]

   #argument("chapter-on-new-page", types: "bool", default: false)[
     Whether to start each chapter on a new page.
   ]